 Brick clips go on quickly and easily, but can also be moved quickly and easily.

 In this post, we’ll walk you through all the different options.
 We’ll explore how to temporarily stick outdoor lights (and indoor too) to brick and even how to hang rope lights on concrete.

-Gorilla Glue (click to check current price on Amazon) is a great way to stick things to brick temporarily.
+Gorilla Glue (click to check the current price on Amazon) is a great way to stick things to brick temporarily.